jp1884/techvolution-vegas-baby/uHow to See The Matrix/12 - Mamet_only.md

 Hence, to make a good story, a writer or director doesn't need to make pretty visuals, but only imagine a logical progression of incidents.
 "Screenwriting is craft based on logic.
 It consists of the assiduous application of several very basic questions: What does the hero want?
 What hinders him from getting it?
 What happens if he does not get it?."
 A writer's ego answers these questions in a logical progression to make a story.
 When done, he lets his id write the more artistic, and less critical, dialogue.

 The hand-off between ego and id is analogous to a screenwriter giving a director a screenplay.
 The director's job is to present the story as the writer wrote it, and find simple visual shots to show it.
 Directing is thus the "joyful extension of screen writing."
 Which is how Mamet says he taught his course and wrote this book.

-So, let's go to the next chapter of _On Directing Film_, so keep learning about stories, and therefore better see the Matrix.

 ## Chapter 1 - Storytelling